 Committee Details of the procedures Executive Management shall be primarily responsible for the adequate flow of Audit information to the Board.
-This information may include the background Nomination or explanatory information relating to matters to be brought before the Remuneration Board, copies of disclosure statements and documents, budgets, Others (specify) forecasts and monthly internal financial statements.
-Board materials are distributed to the Board of Directors, as much as possible, at least five (5) business days prior to the meeting.
+This information may include the background or explanatory information relating to matters to be brought before the Board, Nomination copies of disclosure statements and documents, budgets, forecasts and Remuneration monthly internal financial statements.
+Others (specify) Board materials are distributed to the Board of Directors, as much as possible, at least five (5) business days prior to the meeting.